trCVZ/simple-arithmetic-compiler/README.md

 This project is an exploration of the basics of creating a compiler.
 By following the tutorial available on [Medium](https://medium.com/@trish07/building-a-simple-arithmetic-compiler-in-c-4f703fa9e6c1), I learned how to build a simple compiler for arithmetic expressions in C. The compiler currently supports only addition and subtraction operations, without parentheses or other operators.

+## Upcoming Features

+I plan to extend the compiler to support parentheses, multiplication, and division operations.
+This will allow for more complex arithmetic expressions and improve the overall functionality of the compiler.

 ## Objectives

 - Understand the fundamental concepts of compilers